Payroller is built for one job. We are built for what comes next.

 Closing

-If your payroll is an STP submission and you want the cheapest possible way to get it done, Payroller is a good answer.
-If your payroll has grown into the full job — super reconciled, leave tracked, books updated, Payday Super already handled — come and see what a platform makes possible.
+If payroll is mainly STP submission, Payroller is a good answer.
+If payroll now needs super reconciled, leave tracked, books updated and Payday Super handled, come and see ours.